dynatrace-oss/template-project/README.md

-# template
+# Template Project
-Template repository for open-source projects at Dynatrace
+Template repository for open-source projects at Dynatrace.